 According to a recent survey by CSIweb:

-58% of people will stop using a financial institution's services if they have faced a privacy breach.
+- 58% of people will stop using a financial institution's services if they have faced a privacy breach.

-To ensure security and privacy banks need to:
+To ensure security and privacy, banks need to:

-Invest in security systems to avoid the risks of cyberattacks.
+- Invest in security systems to avoid the risks of cyberattacks.

-Perform detailed and ongoing security audits of a bank’s system to mitigate its weaknesses and flaws.
+- Perform detailed and ongoing security audits of a bank’s system to mitigate its weaknesses and flaws.

-Protect their customers from phishing through which anyone can steal money from customers' accounts.
+- Protect their customers from phishing, through which anyone can steal money from customers' accounts.

-8. Speed and Reactivity
+8. Speed and reactivity

-Every bank needs to increase the speed of their bureaucratic working systems.
+Every bank needs to increase the speed of its bureaucratic working systems.
 Speed is something that can provide a competitive edge to any bank.
 Businesses now need to make decisions more quickly, requiring a trustworthy and quick banking partner to channel their funds more efficiently and rapidly.

 According to a survey by Mckinsey, 59% of the banks lack the ability to have speedy systems due to a lack of cross-functional collaboration.